 Craig Johnson oversees the operation and maintenance of EKPC's two coal-fired power stations, two combustion turbine generating stations and six renewable energy plants.
 He also manages major construction projects related to power production.

 He served as production engineer, project manager, plant manager and vice president prior to being promoted to senior vice president at EKPC.

 Johnson has a master's degree in mining engineering from the University of Kentucky.
 He is a registered professional engineer in Kentucky.

 Denver York oversees the operations of EKPC's portion of the Eastern Transmission Interconnection.
-He is responsible for transmission planning, design and construction, operations, maintenance and supporting functions.
+He is responsible for system operations, system operations support, power delivery maintenance and system protection.
 Prior to joining EKPC, he worked as an engineer at Harris Corp. in Palm Bay, Fla.